sailpoint-oss/developer.sailpoint.com/products/idn/api/postman-collections.md

 :::caution

-Do not include your baseURL in your variables.
+Don't specify your baseUrl in your environment variables.
+When you fork an API collection, the baseUrl is automatically set as https://{{tenant}}.api.{{domain}}.com.
+Setting your baseURl in your environment variables may interfere with this process.

 :::